Cartana-Studio/.github/profile/README.md

-Cartana Labs is dedicated to building cutting-edge development tools for the **Cartesi Rollup ecosystem**.
+Cartana Studio is dedicated to building cutting-edge development tools for the **Cartesi Rollup ecosystem**.
 Our mission is to enhance the developer experience by providing **AI-powered assistance, debugging tools, and seamless automation** for Cartesi dApp development.

 ### 🔥 What We’re Building